-On June 30, 2008 hundreds of people came out to witness history being made.
-The 1836 Richard Howe House was moved down Exchange Street from it original site next to the Akron Beacon Journal to its new site next to the Ohio & Erie Canal and Towpath Trail.
-Richard Howe was the Resident Engineer for the Ohio & Erie Canal from 1825 to 1832.
-The Howe House has been restored and serves as a visitor information center for the Ohio & Erie National Heritage Canalway, a meeting center, and as offices for the Ohio & Erie Canalway Coalition.
+On June 30, 2008 hundreds of people came out to witness history being made: The 1836 Richard Howe House was moved down Exchange Street from its original site next to the Akron Beacon Journal offices to its new site next to the Ohio & Erie Canal and Towpath Trail.
+Richard Howe was the resident engineer for the Ohio & Erie Canal from 1825 to 1832.
+The Howe House has been restored and serves as a visitor information center for the Ohio & Erie Canalway National Heritage Area, a meeting center, and as offices for the Ohio & Erie Canalway Coalition.

 Located overlooking the Ohio & Erie Canal at 47 West Exchange Street, the Richard Howe House is a canal-era landmark in downtown Akron.
-Known as the "Howe Mansion" by travelers on the Ohio & Erie Canal, this 1836 high-style Federal structure was the home of Richard Howe, the Resident Engineer of the Ohio & Erie Canal.
+Known as the "Howe Mansion" by travelers on the Ohio & Erie Canal, this 1836 high-style Federal structure was the home of Richard Howe.

-Richard Howe was also active in a variety of civic activities including the construction of the Summit County Courthouse and Jail, Akron Rural Cemetery, Akron Lyceum and Library Association and led a group of Akron residents to California to search for gold in 1850.
+Richard Howe was also active in a variety of civic activities including the construction of the Summit County Courthouse and Jail, Akron Rural Cemetery, and the Akron Lyceum and Library Association.
+He also led a group of Akron residents to California to search for gold in 1850.
 Richard Howe's influence on the transportation history of Akron and northeast Ohio was significant and has had a lasting impact on the social and economic development of the region.